haxtheweb/json-outline-schema/README.md

 - `order` - a weighting as to the order relative to other items that match this parent level
 - `parent` - a UUID / unique ID of the element this is a child of
 - `title` - title of this item to display
+- `description` - short description of the item to explain it
 - `metadata` - a container for any additional details of information you need to ship.
 This has no standard structure